 All right.
 You heard the praise and criticism for Rwanda's government since the genocide.
-Credit, as well as blame, go to Rwandan's president, Paul Kagame, a onetime rebel leader who helped to bring the genocide to an end.
+Credit as well as blame go to Rwanda's president, Paul Kagame, a onetime rebel leader who helped to bring the genocide to an end.

-GOUREVITCH: I think Paul Kagame's place in history is one of the most forceful, complex and commanding figures certainly, in the latter half of the 20th century in Africa, as somebody who came out of bush struggle - rebel movements, took over a country that had been destroyed in a genocide.
-And in very complex and controversial ways, at times highly personally, at times with real programs, brought that country to a place that nobody at the time imagined possible and now faces this enormous question of where does it go from here.
-And if a succession can be accomplished by choosing a successor and that there would be a strong next president who would be around still.
-That could be a very, very important transition for Rwanda.
+GOUREVITCH: I think Paul Kagame's place in history is, is one of the most forceful, complex and commanding figures, certainly in the latter half of the 20th century in Africa; as somebody who came out of bush struggle - rebel movements - took over a country that had been destroyed in a genocide and in very complex and controversial ways, at times highly personally, at times with real programs, brought that country to a place that nobody at the time imagined possible; and now faces this enormous question of where does it go from here?
+And if a succession can be accomplished by choosing a successor and that there would be a strong next president who would be around still, that could be a very, very important transition for Rwanda.
 And if it's not done, the sort of solidity of what's been accomplished remains very, very hard to measure.

 INSKEEP: When you have spoken with President Kagame in recent years, do you sense that he is, himself, aware of and struggling with this question you just posed?

-GOUREVITCH: He's definitely aware of and struggling with a question of succession but his answers vary time.
-And he's very irritated by outsiders asking the question because he thinks what business is it of yours?
-And why don't you come here and ask the Rwandan people what they want, and it's true that in Rwanda you get very mixed answers.
-Even people who say, well, his time in the country in the current construction of the constitution will be up in 2017 and he should leave, will also say but we're terrified of a transition.
+GOUREVITCH: He's definitely aware of and struggling with a question of succession, but his answers vary over time.
+And he's very irritated by outsiders asking the question because he thinks, what business is it of yours?
+And why don't you come here and ask the Rwandan people what they want?
+And it's true that in Rwanda, you get very mixed answers.
+Even people who say, well, his time in the current construction of the constitution will be up in 2017 and he should leave, will also say, but we're terrified of a transition.
 And that could be very, very explosive.

 INSKEEP: You know, we were looking up the median age in Rwanda - it's 18.8, which means that more than half the country was born after the genocide.
 When you talk with younger people, how do they perceive that time?

-GOUREVITCH: I think for many people, especially of the younger generation who don't have any kind of immediate memory of the genocide but have it as the shadow into which they were born and from which their lives have been understood to be emerging, many people see the genocide as a kind of humiliating moment, a moment where they represented the worst of humanity.
-And they have seen that as a spur to show themselves that they can do better - not just better than that but better than other, to excel.
-And then, of course, some of them also will have feelings that are going to be interesting and political about cultural policy and economic policy and things like that that will be start to be discussed and debated in a way that won't track easily onto any kind of conventional 1994 genocide era Hutu-Tutsi division.
-And that is a very interesting and possibly very promising future that we haven't really yet been able to see emerge because that voice hasn't been heard yet.
+GOUREVITCH: I think for many people - especially of the younger generation, who don't have any kind of immediate memory of the genocide but have it as the shadow into which they were born and from which their lives have been understood to be emerging - many people see the genocide as a kind of humiliating moment, a moment where they represented the worst of humanity.
+And they have seen that as a spur to show themselves that they can do better; not just better than that but better than others, to excel.
+And then, of course, some of them also will have feelings that are going to be interesting and political, about cultural policy and economic policy and things like that, that will be start to be discussed and debated in a way that won't track easily onto any kind of conventional, 1994 genocide-era Hutu-Tutsi division.
+And that is a very interesting - and possibly, very promising - future that we haven't really yet been able to see emerge because that voice hasn't been heard yet.